Molcas/OpenMolcas/doc/source/advanced.examples/ex-op.rst

 partition functions.

 The program :program:`ALASKA` computes analytical gradients for optimized wave functions.
-In |molcasversion| the SCF, DFT, and CASSCF/RASSCF levels of calculation are available.
+In |molcas| the SCF, DFT, and CASSCF/RASSCF levels of calculation are available.
 The program :program:`ALASKA` also computes numerical gradients from CASPT2 and MS-CASPT2 energies.
 Provided with the first order derivative matrix with respect to the nuclei and an approximate guess of the Hessian matrix, the program